ClementNerma/NightOS/docs/technical/README.md

 This folder contains technical documents which essential describe low-level parts of NightOS.

+A global overview of the system can be found in the [overview document](overview.md).

 - [The controller](controller.md) - permissions management system
 - [Developer mode](dev-mode.md) - enable powerful development options
 - [File formats](file-formats.md) - description of all native file formats